zurilg/Scrabble/README.md

 - Players can also save their current game during the game, or before exiting.
 If they wish to do so during the game they must open the "Game" menu and click the "Save" menu option, where they are prompted to enter the name they wish to save the game as.
 Players must enter a valid name format.
 - When exiting the game the players are asked if they wish to save the game or not.
 - The "Game" menu also has an "End Game" menu option that terminates the game and displays the stats of all the player.
+- ### BONUS: Once the game has ended, a message displaying the player game stats and the winner.
 - The game adheres to a majority of the original Scrabble rules.
 - This project is made up of 4 different milestones.
-Milestone 4, described here, focuses on undo/redo buttons, saving & loading games, and custom boards.
+- ### BONUS: Milestone 5, described here, focuses on the Game Statics Display.

 ## Roadmap Ahead
-- Milestone 4 uses much of the logic from the previous milestone, including the MVC design pattern in its implementation.
+- Milestone 5 uses much of the logic from the previous milestone, including the MVC design pattern in its implementation.
-- For milestone 3, we implemented custom board, save and load game options, and undo/redo a turn options.
-- Saving and loading the game were implemented using JAVAs Seriliazation API.
-- The custom boards were implmented by creating new XML documents that provide different premium square placements.
-- The no bonuses board simply does not have an XML document.
-- Undo/redo were implemented by creating stacks that would pop the most recently made set of moves, so we can access them by popping the stacks/
-- Mlestone 4 is the last milestone.
+- For milestone 5, the program maintains the player stats in the Player Class throughout the game, when a game is ended and its file is deleted, the end game stats of the player are displayed.
+- The plan is to use the code for this game in the future as inspiration for future projects, such as university assignments or personal projects.

 ## Dependencies